hysakamoto/vic-simulation/README.md

 5. Repeat it for every time step.
 6. Integrate the error over time.
 7. **The integration over space need to be done on the fine mesh!!!**
+8. **The integration over time need to be done on the smallest time step!!!**

 ### TODO